Murat Aliev’s Bonum Capital deal consolidates Russian forestry sector

 “We don’t comment on rumours.”
 He said.
 “In becoming an investor in Segezha and evaluating their business model and the quality of management they maintain, we determined that it was Segezha that had every opportunity to function as a consolidator in the sector and bring Russia's forest products industry to a new global level.
 Segezha is set to become the number one company in the world in terms of volume of wood-cutting area.”

-Aliev also stressed that Bonum’s interests in Segezha are long term, with the hope that it will become a leading global player.
-This is why the group has become Segezha’s second largest shareholder.
+Aliev also stressed that Bonum’s interests in Segezha are long-term, with the hope that it will become a leading global player.
+This is why the group has become Segezha’s second-largest shareholder.

-Bonum Capital invests in several asset classes including international public markets, private equity, venture capital, and Russian real estate.
+Bonum Capital invests in several asset classes including international public markets, private equity, venture capital and Russian real estate.
 The company’s core business is investing on public markets.

 Bonum Capital has been involved in a spate of Russian & CIS IPOs over the past year, including Kazakh banking and fintech startup Kaspi.kz and Russian discount retail chain Fix Price.
 The group also specialises in acquiring distressed assets and re-packaging them with the assets of other industry players in order to grow their value.